Nutty

 In a nutshell

 Investing for your kid’s future is one of the best financial decisions you can make for them.
 With that in mind, here’s the best Stocks and Shares Junior ISAs.
-The best managed by experts are Moneyfarm and &me.
-And the best self-managed Junior ISA is AJ Bell.
+The best managed by experts is Moneyfarm and the best self-managed Junior ISA is AJ Bell.

 Keen to save and invest for your kids' future?
 Great decision.
 Early savings and investments can really pay off later down the line as they grow and grow over time.